-- Make healthy choices and understand how our decisions impact our health.
+- Explain how our decisions impact our health.

-- Understand peer pressures and identify ways to cope with these stresses.
+- Identify ways to cope with peer pressure.

 - Demonstrate how personal behaviors relate to health and how they can be modified or reinforced to improve or maintain one’s quality of life.

 - Use tools to help manage time better.

 - Describe what self-compassion is and understand how it relates to positive, healthy relationships.

 - List the essential nutrients and their role in growth and development.

 - Identify the role of nutrients in the body.